HIGHLIGHTS-Tennis-Australian Open day seven

 Medvedev skips dessert in hope of sweeter success in Melbourne

-Quotes from day six (Reporting by Nick Mulvenney; Editing by Daniel Wallis)
+Quotes from day six (Reporting by Nick Mulvenney; Editing by Daniel Wallis and William Mallard)